niels-demeyer/hardwax-spotify/README.md

 ## Configuration Setup

 ### 1. Database Configuration
-Create a `config.py` file in your project root directory and configure the database connection parameters:
+Create a `.env` file in your project root directory and configure the database connection parameters:

 ```python
 # Database configuration